 Military life events - important documents

 Your personal circumstances will change throughout your military career.
-You may experience one or more of the following life events:
+Make sure to keep your documents up to date, especially if one of the following occurs:

 • a change in emergency contacts,